-The ASCCC recommends that if a college does not have a local distance education or online education committee in place, a committee should be established to oversee the quality of the college's distance education programs.
-While the curriculum committee is responsible for ensuring that course quality standards are met for all courses, including those offered through distance and online education, and that the methods of delivering instruction through regular and effective contact are described, the role of the distance or online education committee can be either more or less specific.
-Most distance education committees are under the auspices of the local academic senate, although colleges may also have broader technology committees that can be college - or district - wide and that might help support online education but often have other functions as well.
-The role of the distance education committee is often to oversee the quality of the entire distance education program.
-This oversight may include, but is not limited to, the following responsibilities:
+It is recommended that, if colleges do not have a local committee in place, a distance education or online education committee be established to oversee the quality of the college distance education programs.
+While the curriculum committee is responsible for ensuring that course quality standards are met for all courses, including those offered through distance and online education, and that the methods delivering instruction through regular effective contact are described, the role of the distance or online education committee can be more or less specific.
+Most distance education committees are under the auspices of the local academic senate, although colleges may also have broader technology committees that can be college or district wide which might help support online education, but often have other functions as well.
+It is often the role of the distance education committee to oversee the quality of the entire distance education program.
+This may include, but is not limited to, the following responsibilities:

-- Development of recommendations and acquisition of approval from appropriate faculty groups regarding instructional design standards for online courses; - Review of course shells in the course management system (CMS) to ensure that the shells comply with the college's instructional design standards; - Recommendations on the development of policies regarding the distance education program, including policies for the ongoing professional development of distance education instructors, policies regarding training in the use of the CMS, and policies for ensuring that all courses and materials are accessible to people with disabilities; - Development of the college's distance education plan; - Drafting of the college's distance education handbook; - Processes for peer review and professional development in the college's distance education program to ensure the program's overall quality, that all accreditation requirements are being met, and that students are being well-served.
+- Development of recommendations and approval from appropriate faculty groups of instructional design standards for online courses; - Review of course shells in the course management system (CMS) to ensure that they comply with the college's instructional design standards; - Recommendations on the development of policies regarding the distance education program, including policies for the ongoing professional development for distance education instructors, policies regarding training in the use of the CMS, and policies for ensuring that all courses and materials are accessible to all people with disabilities; - Development of the college distance education plan; - Drafting of the college distance education handbook; - Processes for peer review and professional development in the college distance education program to ensure its overall quality so that all accreditation requirements are being met and that students are being well-served.

-Because the responsibilities of the distance or online education committee can include academic and professional matters, the committee should be under the auspices of the local academic senate, which would then review and take action on the committee's recommendations.
+Because the responsibilities of the distance or online education committee can include academic and professional matters, the committee should be under the auspices of the local academic senate, which would review and take action on its recommendations.

 The membership of the distance education committee will vary from college to college.
-While no single structure is correct in all cases, the composition should be primarily faculty.
-The ASCCC recommends that the local distance education committee membership include the distance education coordinator, the curriculum chair, the primary distance education administrator, the faculty professional development coordinator, a learning disabilities specialist, a counselor, information technology staff, faculty with distance education expertise from a broad scope of disciplines, and student representation.
-If the distance education committee is not established as an academic senate committee, all recommendations regarding academic and professional matters must still be considered by the local academic senate for review and action.
+While there is no single correct structure, the composition should be primarily faculty.
+It is recommended that the local distance education committee membership include the distance education coordinator, curriculum chair, the primary distance education administrator, the professional development coordinator, a learning disabilities specialist, a counselor, information technology staff, faculty with distance education expertise from a broad scope of disciplines, and student representation.
+If the distance education committee is not established as an academic senate committee, it is important that all recommendations regarding academic and professional matters be considered by the local academic senate for review and action.